-Learn to Alleviate Pain and Heaviness in Your Legs
+Learn to Relieve Pain and Heaviness in Your Legs

-Heaviness in your legs and pain can be caused by different factors such as going on long work days, water retention, poor circulation, sedentary lifestyle, high environmental temperatures.
+Heaviness in your legs and pain are discomforts that don’t discriminate between sexes or ages.
+That’s why anyone can suffer from this discomfort.
+Additionally, it can be caused by different factors such as long workdays, water retention, poor circulation, sedentary lifestyle, high environmental temperatures.

 - Sedentary lifestyle

 - Water retention

 - Certain medications, such as antihypertensive drugs, antidepressants, and contraceptive pills

 Heat makes this problem worse because it has a vasodilator effect that causes your blood to leave your veins and build up underneath tissues.
 This causes inflammation, especially in your ankles.
 Therefore, it’s very common that heaviness in your legs occurs more frequently during the hot weather and in warm climate regions.

 To relieve heaviness and pain in your legs, several lifestyle changes must be made.
 The most important are the following.

 - Maintain a healthy and balanced diet.
 Make sure you eat foods that are high in fiber and increase your consumption of fruits and vegetables.
 Especially eat more of the ones that have diuretic properties.